erigones/esdc-docs/user-guide/install/before.rst

 There is one special virtual network called *admin* that is used for internal purposes.
 During the installation of the first compute node, you will be asked for information about this network.
 The *admin* network requires access to the internet.
 It should be a full /24 subnet (256 IP addresses) at least and cannot be smaller than a /26 subnet (64 IP addresses).

-Using of VLAN tags for virtual networks is recommended as it ensures virtual network separation.
+Using of VLAN tags for virtual networks is recommended as it ensures virtual networks separation.
 You can either use a separate physical interface (:ref:`or interfaces aggregated with LACP<network_aggregation>`) for the *admin* network and the rest of physical interface(s) for other virtual networks, or you can :ref:`aggregate<network_aggregation>` all physical interfaces together, setup a native (untagged) VLAN as a *admin* virtual network and forward all other networks as trunk VLAN to the physical *Danube Cloud* nodes (recommended).

 .. seealso:: For more information on how to setup virtual networks and their connection to the physical interfaces please see a :ref:`separate chapter about networking <network_interface>`